Canada: Trudeau's Liberals projected to win snap election | DW | 21.09.2021

 With vote counting extending into Tuesday, Trudeau's party didn't get enough votes to secure a majority government against the rival Conservatives, led by Erin O'Toole.

+Data from Elections Canada showed the Liberals leading in 155 electoral districts, and the Conservatives leading in 122 districts, with over 96% of ballots counted.

+Trudeau needed 170 seats to be able to have a majority government.
+He called the snap vote to get a clearer indication of how Canadian's viewed his handling of the COVID-19 pandmic.

-In an address to his party Trudeau said: "You are sending us back to work with a clear mandate," adding, "what we’ve seen tonight is that millions of Canadians have chosen a progressive plan."
+While a minority government may not have been what he was looking for, Trudeau said in an address to his party: "You are sending us back to work with a clear mandate," adding, "what we’ve seen tonight is that millions of Canadians have chosen a progressive plan."

 An upbeat O'Toole said the vote and talk of more voting was dividing Canadians.
 "Tonight Canadians did not give Mr Trudeau the majority mandate he wanted.
 In fact Canadians sent him back with another minority at the cost of $600-million and deeper divisions in our great country."